Chia-Network/proofofspaceresults/README.md

 nemo1369/pos-track2 31968 seconds
 nemo1369/pos-track3 38435 seconds (disqualified)

 Pulmark/POS is by far the fastest thanks to using file mapping.
-Because file mapping leverages virtual memory that counted against his swap space.
+Because file mapping leverages virtual memory that added additional swap space.
 However, the entry isn't actually using more storage--it is just counted twice due to the file mapping.
 Congratulations to pulmark for submitting the winning entry of 25210 seconds and winning $25,000

 ## The first prize winner of Track 2 (smallest swap) will receive $25k